 - Rules, written and unwritten, whether or not they’re considered valid.
-This includes the team’s shared definitions of “acceptable” and “unacceptable” behaviour.
+This includes the team’s shared definitions of “acceptable” and “unacceptable” behavior.

-And here’s how your organisational culture might manifest itself:
+And here’s how your organizational culture might manifest itself:

 - How you conduct your business – including how you treat your employees, how you treat your customers, and how you interact with your wider community.